Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 ### Decision Tree Classifier Hyperparameter Fine Tuner

 To further improve my model I decided I want to fine-tune the hyperparameters of the Decision Tree Classifier.
 Those being the max depth and the minimum sample split.
 The reason why I chose to tune the max depth is that I want to make my tree more expressive since there are multiple cause categories I want my tree to be a bit more complex.
 Secondly, the reason why I chose to fine-tune the minimum sample split of the tree is that it is not guaranteed that my tree will be built symmetrically.
 As a result, I want to optimize generalization performance by increasing the number of minimum sample splits.
 This allows some branches to grow deeper than others producing more tree splits to better classify the samples.
-## Summary of Final Model and results
+## Summary of Final Model and Results

 ### Final Model Breakdown